subsetpark/pantagruel/priv/reference.md

 ##### Floating point values

-Floating point values are written with at least one laeding digit and a decimal point: `2.47`, `10.0`.
+Floating point values are written with at least one leading digit and a decimal point: `2.47`, `10.0`.

 ##### Literals